 To review: the 260 KH carriage will be familiar to Brother punchcard 4.5 mm machine users and has the option for creating thread lace (“split” cam button in center position), which is not commonly available in Brother models.

-There is no automatic method for eliminating end needle selection ie KCII, rather, adjustments for it are made on the underside of the carriage, as in other punchcard machines terms of DBJ, the electronics allow for the familiar KRC 2 color separation KR 260 parts as described in the ribber manual, followed by possible settings for cam levers are illustrated below.
+There is no automatic method for eliminating end needle selection ie KCII, rather, adjustments for it are made on the underside of the carriage, as in other punchcard machines in terms of DBJ, the electronics allow for the familiar KRC 2 color separation KR 260 parts as described in the ribber manual, followed by possible settings for cam levers are illustrated below.
 The absence of lili buttons is immediately noticeable.
-There is no automatic every other needle selection on the bulky ribber carriage shown, as opposed to that choice being available on the standard KM.
+There is no automatic every-other needle selection on the bulky ribber carriage shown, as opposed to that choice being available on the standard KM.

 The DBJ setting that requires the least intervention on either standard or bulky machines is the one produced with the separated motif being knit with the ribber set to slip all needles in one direction, and to knit every needle in the other.
-Reproducing the lili effect is done on the KR 260 is achieved with hand needle selection.
-For birdseye, where every needle is in use on an even number of needles in work on the ribber, select every other needle on the ribber beginning with the second needle on the right for preselection row, push up to holding position.
-The ribber carriage is set to slip both ways, will knit hand-selected needles as it makes its way to the opposite side.
-Now select every other needle on the ribber beginning with the first needle on right, bringing those needles up to hold.
+Reproducing the lili effect is accomplished on the KR 260 is achieved with hand needle selection.
+For birdseye, where every needle is in use on an even number of needles in work on the ribber, select every other needle on the ribber beginning with the second needle on the right for the preselection row, and push up to the holding position.
+The ribber carriage is set to slip both ways and will knit hand-selected needles as it makes its way to the opposite side.
+Now select every other needle on the ribber beginning with the first needle on the right, bringing those needles up to hold.
 Stitches on those needles will knit on the ribber as the carriage makes its way back to the left and to the color changer.
 Colors continue to be changed every 2 rows as in any standard 2 colors birdseye fabric.

 Striper backing is achieved by selecting the same needle for each of the 2 colors used, slipping the opposite color needle locations.
-First needle selection on right is easier to track by marking the location of the first needle used on that side on the needle tape or needle bed as a guide for subsequent rows.
+The first needle selection on the right is easier to track by marking the location of the first needle used on that side on the needle tape or needle bed as a guide for subsequent rows.

 The row counter will show double the number of rows than if the fabric were produced in Fair Isle.
 Four passes of the carriages complete one design row.
 The motif will appear elongated to a degree depending on the yarn and techniques used.
 Ladderback and vertical stripe backings may produce vertical separation lines in the fabric that may be quite noticeable depending on color, tension, and yarn used.
 Watch closely for dropped stitches or split ones.
 Splices and knots in yarn may tend to break due to the use of added weights and tension.
-Plan on adding new yarn at sides and use ends to seam up, or use Russian join before the point at which a new yarn end is required, and continue knitting.
+Plan on adding new yarn at the sides and using the yarn ends to seam up, or use Russian join before the point at which a new yarn end is required, and continue knitting.
 The latter has become my favorite even in lace knitting on the standard machine.
 A recent tutorial on the technique may be found here https://www.mybluprint.com/article/this-method-of-joining-yarn-ends-is-pure-magic